You will laugh, you will cry! Well, maybe not the latter — but you will be entertained and discover you're not alone. Enjoy!

 Please leave a review on your favorite platform so they will know you’re out there!
 THANKS!

 Hide the Chocolate – Dachelle's website

-Literary Adventures for Kids – Dachelle’s literature curriculum for all ages (even high school)
+Literary Adventures for Kids – Dachelle's literature

 3 Super Easy Steps to Teach Teens to Learn Independently

 Episode 80: Best Advice and Tips from Gena Mayo